- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 Additionally, some countries are excluded entirely from Chase’s rental car insurance benefit.
 Travelers should review the card’s benefits guide before renting internationally to confirm country eligibility and understand how local insurance requirements may impact coverage.

-A comprehensive trip insurance plan can help by offering:
+A comprehensive travel insurance plan can help by offering:

 - Rental car damage coverage as an added layer of protection.